 Step five - Notify your Hub

 Inform your Hub of your exchange period abroad so that they can ensure that your exchange period is recorded on your student record.
-Please ensure that any changes to your exchange abroad or your address are reported, as well as notifying the International Programmes Office.
+Please ensure that any changes to your exchange abroad or your address are reported, as well as notifying the Study Abroad Office.

 You will still be required to enrol as a student at London Metropolitan University before you start your exchange at the host university.
 This is done via Evision.